 As parents, we often try to “bubble wrap” our children in an effort to protect them from the bumps and bruises of life.
-Yet risks both large and small are impossible to avoid.
+Yet taking risks is impossible to avoid.

 A toddler who takes her first step risks a fall.
 A third grader who raises his hand in class risks giving the wrong answer.
 A middle school student who auditions for a play may not make the cut.